-Paul Nagy enters his third year with the Wildcats as an assistant coach and recruiting coordinator under head coach Tony Amato.
+Paul Nagy enters his sixth year with the Wildcats as an assistant coach and recruiting coordinator under head coach Tony Amato.
 He came to the Wildcats after spending three seasons on Amato’s coaching staff at Stephen F. Austin University (SFA) in east Texas.
 With Nagy’s 12 years of college coaching experience, he has been able to live and coach all over the country before coming to Arizona.

 In his first season at Arizona, Nagy helped coach the Wildcats to a 9-7-4 record, while competing in the Pac-12 Conference that is considered the toughest conference in the NCAA.
 The 3-0-3 start for the Wildcats was the best since 1994, which was the program’s inaugural year.